 (1) Notice of Compilation

-1.1 The editorial staff (the ‘editors’ or ‘Editorial Board’) are committed to ensuring everyone interested in contributing to the University of St Andrews Law Journal are offered time to consider submitting works towards the relevant publication- issue.
+1.1 The editorial staff (the ‘editors’ or ‘Editorial Board’) are committed to ensuring everyone interested in contributing to the St Andrews Law Journal are offered time to consider submitting works towards the relevant publication- issue.
 This shall usually be instigated through a ‘Call to Abstracts’ announcement made on the Journal’s relevant social media.
 Further notices of compilation shall be distributed for reasons including attracting Guest or External contributions.
 Once the ‘Call to Abstracts’ period has concluded, the editors shall process and send appropriate feedback to the authors of all submitted abstracts – feedback may include or be limited to your abstract being rejected by the editorial staff of the Journal.
 Further information on the review process of the Journal and its editorial staff may be found on our website in the blog post ‘Review Policy’.

 (2) Unsuccessful submissions